-- > You can use the Regular Method which accounts for all the actual expenses associated with your home (we'll talk about how to do that in Step 3). - > You can take a Simplified Method, where the deduction is based on a set rate from the IRS, if you are using 300 square feet or less of space in total.
+- > Regular Method which accounts for all the actual expenses associated with your home (we'll talk about how to do that in Step 3). - > Simplified Method where the deduction based on a set rate form the IRS if you are using 300 square feet or less of space in total.